TryUnfurl

 Link previews are generated from your page's metadata at the moment the link is first shared.
 If your metadata is wrong:

-Platforms also cache previews — so a broken preview that gets shared at launch can stick around for hours or days, even after you fix the underlying metadata.
+Platforms also cache previews — so a broken URL unfurl that goes out at launch can stick around for hours or days, even after you fix the underlying metadata.
+Once it's cached, you have to force each platform to re-scrape, which is extra work you can skip entirely by testing first.

 Step 1 — Check your page's metadata